 SEMrush, a world leading competitive research service for online marketing, offers the advice that “if you want to increase the volume of traffic, you will have to add more keywords to your campaign.
 Still, the fact that the chances of conversion are highest means that even low traffic could boost your sales.”

 Since you’re only paying for a very few, targeting clicks, exact match may contribute to reducing your overall costs.
-However, it is important to keep in mind that you’re also risking missing valuable traffic that is related to your keyword and you will not be able to capture long-tail data.
+However, it is important to keep in mind that you’re also risking missing valuable keyword-related traffic and you will not be able to capture long-tail data.

-Chief Marketer offers the advice to “try different keyword phrases, try different PPC keyword match type options, and test!
+Chief Marketer says you should “try different keyword phrases, try different PPC keyword match type options, and test!
 Definitely fiddle around with your campaigns, try new things and always keep trying to improve your keyword lists.”

 Key Takeaways When Considering PPC Keyword Match Types